jihoonakang/pyBaram_xccels/doc/src/theory.rst

 Time Integrations
 ==================
-After computing right hand side (negative gradient of flux), the solution can be updated by integration over time.
+After computing the right-hand side (negative gradient of flux), the solution can be updated through integration over time.
 Currently, explicit Runge-Kutta schemes :cite:`Martinelli1988,Gottlieb1998` and implicit LU-SGS schemes :cite:`Yoon1988` are implemented.
-The classes for these integrators are provided in :mod:`pybaram.integrators` module.
+The classes for these integrators are provided in the :mod:`pybaram.integrators` module.

 References
 ==========